python/cpython/Doc/library/compiler.rst

 introduced by Python's precedence rules.

 The abstract syntax tree is created by the :mod:`compiler.transformer` module.
-The transformer relies on the builtin Python parser to generate a concrete syntax tree.
+The transformer relies on the built-in Python parser to generate a concrete syntax tree.
 It generates an abstract syntax tree from the concrete tree.

 .. index::